scottdware/panco/docs/about.md

 ## How It Works

 When `panco` creates or modifies an object, it uses the "set" API action against the device.
-When modifying existing rules, the `panco policy modify` command does use the "edit" API action.
+When modifying existing rules, the `panco policy edit` command does use the "edit" API action.
 There are very important differences between the two as described below.

 > _Set and edit actions differ in two important ways:_
 > * _Set actions add, update, or merge configuration nodes, while **edit actions replace configuration nodes**._
 > * _Set actions are **non-destructive and are only additive**, while **edit actions can be destructive**._

 The last bullet point is important!
-Please use caution when running the `modify` command against policy.
-More information on this can be found on the [modify](https://panco.dev/policy_modify.html) command page.
+Please use caution when running the `edit` command against policy.
+More information on this can be found on the [edit](https://panco.dev/policy_edit.html) command page.

 For more infomation on these actions, please refer to the following guide from Palo Alto: